This is a plain English summary of an original research article

 The Miscarriage Association: information about missed miscarriage.

-This research was commissioned by the National Institute for Health Research (NIHR) and was funded by the NIHR Health Technology Assessment Programme.
+Funding: This research was commissioned by the NIHR and was funded by the NIHR Health Technology Assessment Programme.

 Conflicts of Interest: Some of the authors declare fees and grants from various pharmaceutical companies.